UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/README.md

 5. Do __not__ check off "This is a pre-release".
 6. Click "Publish Release".
 7. Put a link to that release as a submission on the Collaborative Project Milestone 1
-  - You won't lose marks for _not_ doing this, but it would really help us out if you do this!
+    - You won't lose marks for _not_ submitting your link to canvas, but it would really help us out if you do this!
 Thank you!

 _Tagging another release_: